w3f/polkadot-wiki/docs/learn/learn-staking.md

 ## How many validators does Polkadot have?

-Polkadot started with 20 open validator positions and has increased gradually to
-<RPC network="polkadot" path="query.staking.validatorCount" defaultValue={297}/>.
-The top bound on
-the number of validators has not been determined yet, but should only be limited by the bandwidth strain of the network due to peer-to-peer message passing.
+Polkadot currently has <RPC network="polkadot" path="query.staking.validatorCount" defaultValue={297}/> validators.
+The top bound on the number of validators has not been determined yet, but should only be limited by the bandwidth strain of the network due to peer-to-peer message passing.
 The estimate of the number of validators that Polkadot will have at maturity is around 1000.
 Kusama, Polkadot's canary network, currently has